+Matlab implementations of algorithms mentioned in this work can be found under the name {\tt TT-feasibility-toolbox} or directly at The description in \cref{lem:L1L2} yields the straightforward \cref{alg:linprog} to determine the minimal value $m$ for which some pair $(\gamma,\theta) \in \D^{\infty}_{\geq 0} \times \D^{\infty}_{\geq 0}$ is feasible.
+The summed up length of all (inner) edges is minimized, since then the algorithm tends to return a hive from which diagonal feasibility can be read off (cf. \cref{lem:trivial}).\old{(that is, eigenvalues and permutations, from which a core can be constructed)}

-The algorithm always terminates for at most $n = \max(\degree(\gamma),\degree(\theta))$ due to Lemma \ref{prop1}.
-In practice, a slightly different coupling of boundaries is used (cf. Figure \ref{plot_triv_feasible_single}), since then all of $H$ can be visualized in $\R^2$.
-For that, it is required to rotate and mirror some of the honeycombs.
-Depending on the linear programming algorithm, the input may be too badly conditioned to allow a verification with satisfying residual.
-The very simple but heuristic algorithm \ref{numfea} can be more reliable.
+\mbox{\Cref{alg:linprog}} always terminates for at most $m = \max(\degree(\gamma),\degree(\theta))$ due to \cref{lem:trivial}.
+In practice, a slightly different coupling of boundaries is used (cf. \cref{fig:plot_triv_feasible_single}), since then the entire hive can be visualized in $\R^2$.
+For that, it is required to rotate and mirror some of the honeycombs (cf. \cref{fig:plot_triv_feasible}).
+Depending on the linear programming algorithm, the input may be too badly conditioned\BC{i1_}{i_} to allow a verification with satisfying residual.